jsr6720/jsr6720.github.io/_posts/2018-02-02-leadership-lessons-from-a-ups-driver.md

 ## My Review 5/5

-Great collection of business stories that help drive the culture of UPS.<br/><br/>This is definitely a "Management by walking around" approach and reflects the disperse nature of the organization.
+Great collection of business stories that help drive the culture of UPS.

+This is definitely a "Management by walking around" approach and reflects the disperse nature of the organization.
 Short and to the point there are many great pieces of advice here.

 ### Date Read
 2018/02/02